walgidio/defective-books-api/README.md

 # 📚 Defective Books Challenge

-REST API built with Java and Spring Boot to manage **books** and **defective editions** in a stationery context.
+REST API built with Java and Spring Boot to manage **books** and **defective editions**.
 The API supports creating, reading, updating, and deleting books, as well as registering and listing defective editions.

 ## 🚀 Technologies Used